FuelLabs/fuel-specs/src/protocol/relayer.md

 The Fuel blockchain can emit messages that will be processed by the smart contract on the L1 blockchain.
 The smart contract on the L1 can also emit events that will be processed by the Fuel blockchain.
-This is used to move assets between the two blockchains.
+This is used to move any data between the L1 blockchain and the Fuel blockchain.

 ## Fuel Message Outbox